gamesbook/protograf/docs/source/card_decks.rst

 ..
 NOTE::

-    This section provides all the details, along with supporting examples, of commands used in card creation.
+    This section provides all the details, along with supporting examples, of the commands used in card creation.
 A high-level overview can be found in the section on :doc:`Working with Cards <card_deck_introduction>`.

 .. _table-of-contents-crddk: